kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/pr_submit.md

 ??? info | The GitHub CLI: `gh`

     GitHub provides the [GitHub CLI](https://cli.github.com/), which gives you access to many of the features of GitHub from your terminal, through the `gh` command.
 The [documention](https://cli.github.com/manual/) covers all the features.
-TODO: More?

 ### Pull request content

-A pull request title must be applicable, clear, and concise; avoid TODO: finish.
+TODO: finish
+A pull request title must be informative, clear, and concise.
+Try to keep it short if possible, but longer titles are acceptable, if needed.
+A good PR title should give a person without any context a reasonably solid idea of what to expect from your PR.

 The PR description must clearly reflect the changes in the PR.
-A person who doesn't have any context should be able to read your description and understand why the change is being made.
+A person without any context should be able to read your description, and gain a relatively complete understanding of why the change is being made.
+Avoid jokes, idioms, colloquialisms, and unnecessary formatting, such as using all caps or excessive punctuation; this is meant to be a straightforward explanation of what is happening in your PR, and avoiding those things makes the description more accessible to others.

 If there are any reproduction cases, or any testing regimen that you used that are not already a part of the changes present in the PR, they must be explained and included in the PR.
 The explanation should include how to run them, and what to do to reproduce the desired outcome.